Kong/docs.konghq.com/src/gateway/admin-api/index.md

 {:.note}
 > **Note**: Path handling algorithms v1 was deprecated in Kong 3.0.
 From Kong 3.0, when `router_flavor`
-> is set to `expression`, `route.path_handling` will be unconfigurable and the path handling behavior
+> is set to `expressions`, `route.path_handling` will be unconfigurable and the path handling behavior
 > will be v0; when `router_flavor` is set to `traditional_compatible`, the path handling behavior
 > will be v0 whether the value of `route.path_handling` is v0 or v1.
 Only `traditional` `router_flavor`
 > will support path_handling v1 behavior.